 - feeling confident in your abilities

-All the above becomes quickly possible, or not, depending on what brain you’re predominately working with.
+All the above becomes quickly possible, or not, depending if you are

 Remember you have not just one but two very different brains in your body.